albirrkarim/react-speech-highlight-demo/README.md

 - [x] Relation Highlight Feature - Used in Youtube Transcript Highlight.
 Highlight the words in youtube transcript, and their relations to other word like their translation form.
 - [x] Add Virtual Node for flexible highlighting
 - [x] React Native Speech Highlight - Now we add support for mobile app version using [React Native](https://reactnative.dev/), [try the demo app](#react-native-speech-highlight)
-- [x] Accurate and cost effective [pronounciation correction](PROBLEMS.md#a-common-problem-in-text-to-speech-both-audio-file-and-web-speech-synthesis) Using LLM Open AI Chat Completions for any terms or equations from academic paper, math, physics, computer science, machine learning, and more...
+- [x] Accurate and cost effective [pronunciation correction](PROBLEMS.md#a-common-problem-in-text-to-speech-both-audio-file-and-web-speech-synthesis) Using LLM Open AI Chat Completions for any terms or equations from academic paper, math, physics, computer science, machine learning, and more...
 - [x] Server Side Rendering Capability, see our demo is using [next js](https://nextjs.org/)
 - [x] Batch API request for making the audio file for long article content. it will improve efficiency and user experience. [it for solve The delay of audio played and user gesture to trigger play must be close.](PROBLEMS.md#1-the-delay-of-audio-played-and-user-gesture-to-trigger-play-must-be-close)
 - [x] Add example text to speech with viseme lipsync on 3D avatar generated from [readyplayer.me](https://readyplayer.me). [see](https://vanilla-speech-highlight.vercel.app)